Poisson's ratio: Transversely isotropic

-Therefore, there are five independent elastic material properties two of which are Poisson's ratios.
+Therefore, there are five independent elastic material properties, two of which are Poisson's ratios.
 For the assumed plane of symmetry, the larger of ν_{xy} and ν_{yx} is the major Poisson ratio.
 The other major and minor Poisson ratios are equal.

-Poisson's ratio values for different materials
+Values for different materials

 Influences of selected glass component additions on Poisson's ratio of a specific base glass.